danielearwicker/danielearwicker.github.io/pages/MobX - Like React, but for Data.md

 Clearly there is little difference between any of these options in terms of immediate capabilities.
 It's more a practical matter of which things you want to make easy and fast.
 The key point here is that mutable data is ultimately unavoidable, but this is not a disaster as long as you have some consistent pattern for referring to it, holding it at arms length, and thus mitigating the problems it can cause.

-Immutability is a *tool* that places a vital role, but is means to an end, not the end itself.
+Immutability is a *tool* that plays a vital role, but is means to an end, not the end itself.
 It has to coexist with mutability somehow.

 ## Postscript: Knockout.JS